Much like the 1950s were the golden age of television, we are currently living in the golden age of craft beer brewing.

 A year ago, craft breweries in the U.S. brewed 22.2 million barrels of beer, an 18 percent increase from 2013.
 The industry also amassed $19.6 billion in sales and accounted for 11 percent of all beer produced in the country.

 So you have decided to take your love of beer to the next level and open a brewery.
 While this business venture is risky and requires a great deal of capital at the beginning, Chart Industries can assist and provide cost-cutting cryogenic solutions to meet your brewing needs.

-No matter the scale of your operation, Chart’s engineers can customize a bulk storage system to meet your liquid gas needs, with a variety of beverage-grade CO2 and LN2 cylinders ranging in size from 200 pounds to 6,000 pounds.
+No matter the scale of your operation, Chart’s engineers can customize a bulk storage solution to meet your liquid gas needs, with a variety of beverage-grade CO2 and LN2 cylinders ranging in size from 200 pounds to 6,000 pounds.
 So as your business grows, you can the increase the size of your storage cylinders.

 These tanks have set the industry standard with their high-quality and dependability.
 Because Chart’s vacuum-insulated tanks are designed so well, they help cut operating costs by preventing unwanted venting, which not only wastes gas but also costs money.
 The industry-leading, seven-year warranty on the vacuum reaffirms the long-term integrity and efficiency of the bulk storage system.

 These high-flow tanks are available in a portable Dura-Cyl® portable liquid cylinder to the larger Perma-Cyl® MicroBulk storage tanks, which are a permanent fixture in the brewery and can be regularly filled through a gas distributor.
 These tanks are capable of meeting the demands of all brewery operations, including carbonation and bottling.